Lower Back Pain: What’s Going On

 When we are born, water makes up 80 percent of disc matter, making it pliable and soft, acting like a shock absorber.
 Changes in the integrity of the outer disc layer — called annulus fibrosus — contribute to a breakdown of the disc’s structure.
 Over time, our discs become less spongy.
 They lose hydration and become more vulnerable to damage as the annulus fibrosus weakens.

 The discs themselves have no blood vessels to supply them with oxygen and nutrients to assist repair.
 The main source of circulation comes from the pumping action created by the contraction and expansion of cartilaginous tissue.
-This type of circulation depends entirely on the forces associated with physical activity — in particular, weight-bearing activity.
+This type of circulation depends entirely on forces associated with physical activity — in particular, weight-bearing activity.
 In an inactive person, the discs and cartilage surrounding the bones of the spine are as likely to degenerate as in an active person, despite all the wear and tear an active person exerts on their joints.

-Since there plenty of people who feel no pain, but have degenerative disc disease, other factors must be at play.
+Since there are plenty of people who feel no pain but have degenerative disc disease, other factors must be at play.
 I believe underlying levels of inflammation play a big role here.
 In my practice, I see a strong correlation between inflammatory agents such as homocysteine, C-reactive protein (CRP) and fibrinogen, and the frequency, severity and duration of pain.
 Patients with low inflammatory markers also respond better to treatment.
 The body’s pH level, which is higher in those suffering from inflammation, also makes a huge difference.
 More acidic, more pain.
 More alkaline, less pain.
 This is a major reason why nutrition can affect pain and recovery.

 Another factor that often goes unnoticed is in the muscles that surround the spine.
 These muscles help us to bend, turn, extend and to stand erect, etc. Stronger and more resilient muscles absorb and deflect the forces of impact to the discs and cartilage, thereby reducing the chance of injuring the disc, bone and cartilage in our spines.

 A car analogy may help here.
 A car’s suspension system consists of tires, springs and shock absorbers that act together to cushion the ride for its occupants.
 In this analogy, tires are discs, springs are joints and shock absorbers are muscles.
 The job of a shock absorber is to provide strength and functionality, controlling body movement and ride.
-It exerts a stabilizing force on the tires, preventing them from hopping or bouncing over uneven terrain and helping them to be more firmly planted on the road surface.
+It exerts a stabilizing force on the tires, preventing them from hopping or bouncing over uneven terrain and helping them to be planted more firmly on the road surface.
 They absorb and deflect the majority of initial road impacts and body movement.
-Any remaining forces of impact are then passed on the rest of the suspension.
+Any remaining forces of impact are then passed on to the rest of the suspension.

 Not only do they decrease the circulation to their joints and weaken their muscles, but often their morale is affected, causing negative changes in their diets.
 People quit their gyms and their healthy eating habits also fall by the wayside.
 An unintentional cascade of inflammation, pain and further degeneration sets in, rendering a person helpless in their pursuit of a pain-free life.